aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/participant/lab_modules/2_laptop_setup/_index.md

 For Windows, you can either use a serial application already installed or download and use PuTTY.

-{{%expand "Open for detailed step-by-step instructions for Windows Install of PuTTY" %}}
+{{%expand "Click to open for detailed step-by-step instructions for Windows Install of PuTTY" %}}

 1. Download Putty from [here](http://www.putty.org) or [here](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
 1. Run the installation wizard and select all options: